conceptofproof/conceptofproof.github.io/_posts/2016-07-22-prime-time-to-hit-the-switch.md

 A better approach would be using the deterministic [Baillie–PSW](https://en.wikipedia.org/wiki/Baillie%E2%80%93PSW_primality_test).

-Potential extensions to this project, other than faster implementation, include:
+Potential extensions to this project, excluding optimizations, include:

 - Varying the input type for responding to the quiz (movement sensors or variable resistors, or connecting to the device over bluetooth or wifi)
 - Modifying the response interface, i.e with LEDs or Piezos